 Human Trafficking Awareness

-The trafficking of vulnerable Americans is a growing epidemic, and it is happening in our neighborhoods.
+The trafficking of vulnerable individuals is a growing epidemic, and it is happening right in our neighborhoods.

 While it’s generally believed that children are the prime targets for human trafficking, they make up 25 percent of the 40 million victims across the globe.
 That leaves 75 percent to adult human trafficking.
 According to the 2020 Federal Human Trafficking Report published by the Human Trafficking Institute, child victims in active sex trafficking cases in the United States rose to 55% compared to 2019, and 45% for adults

 These people are lured in using manipulation.
 Many times traffickers will make false promises of upward economic mobility, job opportunities, and repayment of debt to make the offer seem enticing.
 All the while, the individual has no idea what they’re getting themselves into.

 In some cases, sheer force and threats are used to traffic victims, giving them no choice but to give into the demands of the trafficker.

 Polaris offers some of the most accurate and up-to-date statistics on adult human trafficking.
 Here are some of the most recent statistics, and some of them may surprise you:

 - 1,435 adults were trafficked as an adult for the first time